bburwell/HA-Sports-Scores/README.md

       mode: single
     ```
 - That's it but here is a summarized flow for NBA/NHL:
-   - Automation during the playoffs makes a call every 3 mintues to the Python Script that Calls the NHL/NBA API--> 2 JSON files are created/updated for East/West 1st Rounds--> sports sensor is monitoring this file and updates on chages-->dashboard is populated with sensor
+   - Automation during the playoffs makes a call every 3 mintues to the Python Script that Calls the NHL/NBA API
-     data.
+   - 2 JSON files are created/updated for East/West 1st Rounds
+   - Sports sensor is monitoring this file and updates on chages
+   - dashboard is populated with sensor data.

 ### Sensors directory has the following sesnsor yaml's broken up by sport:
 - US Sports